 <title> Your Title </title>

 It is essential to keep in mind that title tags not only appear in the SERPs but also in the Website browsers and social media posts when a page is shared.
 In that sense, you want to create unique titles so that a user can quickly and effortlessly recognize your web page browser tab.
 Particularly, if the user has lots of open tabs.
 It should also be an attractive and understandable title for everyone, that makes you want to share.

 The optimum length for title tags

 Google does not specify that title tags should be of a particular measure, but if you make them too long, they can be cut by search engines creating meaningless phrases.
 In other cases, Google may decide to show other sentences that it considers more relevant to users.
-Make sure that your titles perfectly communicates the topic of the page.
+Make sure that your titles perfectly communicate the topic of the page.
 Include high-value keywords performing in-depth keyword research previously.
-Remember that keywords not only attract visitors to your website, but it also helps you rank higher on Google.
+Remember that keywords not only attract visitors to your website but also helps you rank higher on Google.
 Title tags are an important on-page ranking factor.

 How to check your Title Tags

 Now that you know the importance of creating good title tags, you’re probably wondering how you can review the ones that already exist on your website.
 This task may seem laborious, and it is, especially if your site is composed of many pages.
 In most cases, it is not feasible to review the title tags page by page, as it would involve a great deal of time and resources.
 Therefore, it is necessary to use a tool such as FandangoSEO for this purpose.